Coronavirus steals a chef’s sense of taste, and there’s no telling when it might come back

 For four months, she waited.
 Then two weeks ago, she sat down to a breakfast she now recalls as a “miracle.”
 Her sense of smell had come surging back, bringing with it so many flavors she’d been worried she would never experience again.

 It’s a moment that Jacilene dos Santos hopes will come soon.
 She has spent more than 30 years selling street food in the northeastern city of Salvador, which celebrates a flavorful cuisine influenced by Brazil’s African diaspora.
 But now she’s too scared to continue.
-Two months after contracting covid-19 — it infected pretty much her entire family — her sense of smell is like a dulled blade.
+Two months after contracting the coronavirus — it infected pretty much her entire family — her sense of smell is like a dulled blade.
 The other day, someone asked her to make the Brazilian dish moqueca, and she was ashamed.

 “The smell is very strong” in the dish, she said.
 “But I didn’t smell anything.
 So I was putting more and more spices, thinking it was too weak.
 But the problem wasn’t the food.
 The problem was me.”

-American chef Grant Achatz, whose Alinea restaurant in Chicago has earned three Michelin stars, lost his sense of taste after contracting tongue cancer in 2007.
+American chef Grant Achatz, whose Alinea restaurant in Chicago has earned three Michelin stars, lost his sense of taste after developing tongue cancer in 2007.
 He said it’s possible to cook without taste — he did, for a year before the sense returned — and even to become a better chef.
 He taught himself to use his other senses, and to rely more on other people.

 “I was immature and arrogant and egocentric and wanted to do everything myself,” he said.
 “I had no choice but to trust the team even more, and that trusting and teamwork made the restaurant stronger.”